mkwok47/quant_portfolio/README.md

 # Portfolio
-Samples of code I wrote and use for personal algorithmic trading activities.
+Samples of real code I wrote and use for personal algorithmic trading activities.
 Main APIs I work with are Alpaca Markets and TD Ameritrade.
-I intentionally leave out novel / useful findings for obvious reasons.
+I intentionally do not include any novel/useful findings for obvious reasons.

 Data Functionalities:
 1. minute_functions.py: functions that assist with researching and backtesting at the minutely-level